devek1/OFF2025-autosplitter/README.md

-# off2025-autosplitter
+# OFF2025-autosplitter

-An auto splitter for OFF.
+An auto splitter for the OFF remake.

+(the rest of this README is inherited from auto-splitter-template)

 ## Compilation